NOTICE TO LANDLORDS AND TENANTS

 Landlords must engage the ERPP process before an eviction for unpaid rent may proceed to court.
 ERPP begins when a landlord serves a tenant and sends the local dispute resolution center an ERPP Notice along with a 14 Day Notice to Pay or Vacate.
 In some counties where a landlord sent these notices during the eviction moratorium or Bridge period for rent due from March, 2020 through July, 2021, new notices may be required under the ERPP.
 For unpaid rent due between August and October, 2021 only, previous ERPP Notices and 14 Day Notices to Pay or Vacate may be sufficient.
 Landlords and tenants are encouraged to consult legal counsel.

 ERPP can help stabilize housing and aid tenants and landlords in finding solutions together.
-CCRC can help landlords and tenants talk together and solve issues, and also to access resources including rental assistance and legal information.
+CMC can help landlords and tenants talk together and solve issues, and also to access resources including rental assistance and legal information.

 The landlord and tenant may be able to access rental assistance, create a rent payment plan, or create a move out plan without going to court.